E-file Your IRS 990-N Form Online

 What is the Deadline for the Form 990-N?

 IRS 990-N form is due by the 15th day of 5th month after the close of the Organization’s tax year.
 For example, if your tax year ended on December 31, your deadline would be May 15 of the following year.
 Should it so happen that the date falls on a government recognized holiday or on a Sunday, the form is due the following business day.
-Each organization is not able to file the e-Postcard until after their fiscal year ends.
-Failure to file on time may result in a late filing penalty.
+Organizations won't be able to file the e-Postcard until after their fiscal year ends, and failure to file on time may result in a late filing penalty.